poynt/developer/_posts/2015-01-22-setup-poyntos.md

 ### Using AVD in Android Studio?
 If you're using AVD (Android Virtual Device Manager in Android Studio), we have packaged a pre-configured device image of the PoyntOS Emulator.
-Using this package should guarantee a smooth running PoyntOS emulator with minimal effort.
+Using this package ensures PoyntOS emulator runs smooth with minimal effort.
 After unzipping the installer above, navigate to the `_INSTALL_ANDROID_STUDIO_AVD` folder in this package and review the instructions in `README.md`.